Picnics and sandwiches go hand in hand. After all, there is nothing more portable than your favourite fillings between bread.

 No one likes a dry sandwich, but there are ways to avoid soggy sandwiches by keeping wet fillings to a minimum.

-Wet fillings such as egg or chicken salad are always best added at the last minute, otherwise, consider a protective layer such as lettuce between the salad and bread.
+Wet fillings such as egg or chicken salad are always best added at the last minute.
+Otherwise, consider a protective layer such as lettuce between the salad and bread.

 More on the condiment conundrum further on.